GALSAV/SecureCloudComputingSEAL/README.md

 #### Project

-The solution contains the following projects:
+The solution contains several projects.
+In order to choose a project to run , right click the desired projects and choose **"Set as strartup project"** option.

+The projects are:

 - **PlainSVC** : For better understanding and performance comparison I’ve implemented the plain version of SVM which is: